djbrieck/brieckspro/content/posts/iphone7-upgrade-next-move/index.md

 Apple dropped current OS support status with the release of iOS 16 on September 2022

-August 26, 2023 date I put into full time service as my Primary phone.
+August 26, 2023, date I put into full time service as my Primary phone.

-When I first ran into a mission-critical application that was a dealbreaker for keeping the device June 15, 2024
+When I first ran into a mission-critical application that was a deal-breaker for keeping the device June 15, 2024

 ## Choosing the next iPhone for me process

 My first instinct was to continue the tradition and just pick up an iPhone 8 Plus and be able to reuse my old case etc. While this option would have worked and would be arguable the least expensive option only if you have working iPhone 7 Plus to sell.
-I was not looking forward to all the work of having to buy and sell a iPhone every year.
+I was not looking forward to all the work of having to buy and sell a iPhone this year and possible next year as well.
 Also the price on a iPhone 8 seemed steep for getting less than a year of support based on the track record from the app that stopped working for me.
 Anyway this time I wanted to come up with a chart and do a comparison of almost all the options from the used market to just buying new from Apple or authorized dealer like Costco.

 So with all of that my initial list of possible phones to jump to looked like: